-OPSWAT Invests $10 Million in Scholarship Learning Program to Help Close Cybersecurity Skills Gap
+OPSWAT Invests $10 Million In Scholarship Learning Program To Help Close Cybersecurity Skills Gap

+(MENAFN- Mid-East) Courses to be made available through the scholarship program to increase the number of certified critical infrastructure protection (CIP) professionals.

-(MENAFN- Procre8) Dubai, UAE - February 21, 2024 – OPSWAT, a global leader in perimeter defense cybersecurity solutions for critical environments, announced that it is launching a $10 million scholarship program to offer essential CIP training courses.
+Dubai, UAE- OPSWAT, a global leader in perimeter defense cybersecurity solutions for critical environments, announced that it is launching a $10 million scholarship program to offer essential CIP training courses.
 This initiative is designed to address the increasing demand for certified cybersecurity professionals, particularly within critical infrastructure industries.

 Legal Disclaimer: